Robert Spencer Robinson: Controller

 On 7 Feb 1861 Rear Admiral Sir Baldwin Wake Walker resigned as Controller of the Navy.
 Rear Admiral Robinson was appointed to replace him.

-As Controller, "Rear Admiral Robert Spencer Robinson... was an iron-willed administrator for an ironclad age.
+According to historian Howard Fuller, Robinson "was an iron-willed administrator for an ironclad age.
 Bitterly dissatisfied with the private contractors as well as dockyard obfuscation, Robinson steadily applied pressure on the Board for greater control and greater centralisation, not just in the hands of Their Lordships, but more his own.
 It was the only way to directly insure the work would be completed as required.
 In the person of Chief Constructor, Edward Reed, the Controller was able to combine the new architecture of naval power with its execution.'"

 Robinson is chiefly important for his remarkable career as Controller of the Navy (1861–71).
 The royal dockyards were a byword for inefficiency, under siege and the subject of an inquiry by a royal commission, with Robinson as secretary, when he was appointed Controller in 1861.
-Arguing that the dockyards were great manufacturing establishments and should be, but were not, managed according to the principles followed by successful manufacturers, he drew up a brilliant, but radical and therefore controversial, plan of dockyard reorganisation.
+Arguing that the dockyards were great manufacturing establishments and should be, but were not, managed according to the principles followed by successful manufacturers, he drew up a plan of dockyard reorganisation.
 This the First Lord of the Admiralty H.C.E.
 Childers (1868–71) carried out, although not completely or altogether faithfully, in 1869-70.
 Much was still unsettled when Childers suffered a nervous breakdown, from overwork and grief over the loss of his son in the Captain disaster (1870), for which he blamed Robinson and Robinson’s protégé the Chief Constructor Edward Reed, and resigned, leaving the Admiralty in disarray.
 Parliamentary inquiries over several years following Childers’s resignation led either to modification or repeal of certain of the reforms.
 All were, however, ultimately vindicated.